SAGE-Lab/SpecPro/README.md

    It is used to formally verify the consistency of a set of requirements written in a human readable format.

-## How to compile
-   ### COMMAND LINE

-    javac -classpath .:src/:lib/*:resources/ src/snl2fl/Main.java -d bin/

-## How to run
+## Reference

+    @article{narizzano2017consistency,
+      title={Consistency of Property Specification Patterns with Boolean and Constrained Numerical Signals}, author={Narizzano, Massimo and Pulina, Luca and Tacchella, Armando and Vuotto, Simone}, journal={arXiv preprint arXiv:1712.04162},
+      year={2017}
+    }

+## Build and Run

+   You can build a new distribution of the software simply running in the project dir the following command:

+      ./gradlew build

+   It will automatically build a .zip and a .tar files in the `build/distribution` directory.
+   To run snl2fl simply decompress one of the two files and execute the command

+      ./bin/snl2fl

+   It will prompt the help message showing the list of available options.

-  There are many way to run snl2fl and they differ for the type of otuput provided.
+   There are many way to run snl2fl and they differ for the kind of otuput generated.
    There are 4 output provided:

    * SMV with INVAR, generate a NuSMV problem with inequalities managed by INVAR

-        java -classpath .:bin/:lib/*:resources/ snl2fl.Main --nusmv <inputfile> <outputfile>
+         ./bin/snl2fl --nusmv <inputfile> <outputfile>

    * SMV without INVAR generate a NuSMV problem with inequalities written into LTLSPEC

-        java -classpath .:bin/:lib/*:resources/ snl2fl.Main --nusmv --noinvar <inputfile> <outputfile>
+         ./bin/snl2fl --nusmv --noinvar <inputfile> <outputfile>

    * PANDA output, it writes the formula as a LTL, used by PANDA tool

-        java -classpath .:bin/:lib/*:resources/ snl2fl.Main --panda <inputfile> <outputfile>
+         ./bin/snl2fl --panda <inputfile> <outputfile>

    * AALTA output, it writes the formula as a LTL, used by AALTA tool (add --negated option if you want the negated formula)

-        java -classpath .:bin/:lib/*:resources/ snl2fl.Main --aalta <inputfile> <outputfile>
+         ./bin/snl2fl --aalta <inputfile> <outputfile>

+   Alternatively, you can run the application directly with gradle, substituting `argN` as needed.

+      ./gradlew run -PappArgs="['arg1', 'args2', 'args3']"

 ## Build the grammars